jeremenichelli/jeremias.codes/src/posts/2024-12-02-media-query-css-functions.md

 ### Logical flags in CSS

-Combining all of the above allows you to set a pair of flags you can modify on a media query or under any other selector to modify its value.
+Combining all of the above, you can set a pair of flags you can modify on a media query or under any other selector to later use as a single line condition for properties.

 ```css
 :root {